SaiManjithMatta/Assignment_3/README.md

 Description:
-For this assignment, I have used Python programming language and developed in google colaboratory.
+For this assignment, I have used the Python programming language and developed it in google colaboratory.
 I have implemented naives bayes classification and SVM in this assignment with train and glass datasets.

 Video Link: https://drive.google.com/file/d/1Yjs4iH_6yO_XgK7C6VXT0ELFhvqPJa7k/view?usp=sharing